EssentialsX/Website/Home.md

 Players can now set their AFK message when using the `/afk` command to notify others of their situation.
 This helps give insight on how long the player will be back so that other inquiring players can be informed and act appropriately.

 Players are informed with the AFK message by default when they `/msg` a player who is AFK.
 However, when a player goes AFK with a message, by default the message will not be broadcast.
-However, this can be changed in the locale file by modifying `userIsAwayWithMessage` and using the `{1}` argument, the message.
+However, this can be changed in the locale file (messages_en.proeprties, or whichever locale file you are using) by modifying `userIsAwayWithMessage` and using the `{1}` argument, the message.
+This can be found in the jar file.

 To set the AFK message simply type `/afk <message...>` e.g. `/afk I'm walking my dog`.